-I have been qualified and working as a Counsellor for over ten years.
-However, I wanted to develop my skills and practice further, based in Psychology and research, and decided to gain my Doctorate in Counselling Psychology; I am a Counselling Psychologist in Training in the final year of my Doctorate.
+I have been qualified and working as a Counsellor for many years and I wanted to develop my skills and practice based in Psychology and research, and decided to gain my Doctorate in Counselling Psychology; I am a Counselling Psychologist in Training.

-I work with young people and individuals, either in person, by telephone or online.
-I have varied experience in dealing with different personal issues, such as; gender, sexuality, addiction, abuse, loss, depression, anxiety, pre and postnatal problems with mothers and fathers, adultery, job loss, stress, suicidal thoughts, psychosis, OCD, relationship issues and many other difficulties that we face.
+I work with individuals by telephone or online.
+I have varied experience in dealing with different personal issues, such as; gender, sexuality, addiction, abuse, loss, depression, anxiety, Queer identity, pre and postnatal problems with parents, adultery, job loss, stress, suicidal thoughts, psychosis, OCD, relationship issues and many other difficulties that we face in our every day lives.

 Training, qualifications & experience